 Start by draining the peaches, I use a traditional strainer or colander for this process.
 I then spread out the peaches evenly in a 9×13 pan.
 This recipe can also be halved to make a smaller portion.
 After the peaches are spread out evenly sprinkle lightly with a coating of cinnamon.

 After spreading out the peaches it is time to get to work making the topping (otherwise known as the best part)!
 Start with the melted butter and stir in the flour, brown sugar and rolled oats.

 Spread the topping mix over the peaches and cinnamon evenly.
-It doesn’t have to look perfect and I do not generally pay down the topping to make it even.
+It doesn’t have to look perfect.
+Gently pat down the topping to make it even across your pan.

-Bake at 375 for approx 1 hour.
-This is a dish I do not use convection for, I have found slow cooking makes it take a little better!
+Bake at 375° for approx 1 hour.
+This is a dish I do not use convection for, I have found slow cooking makes the flavors mix better.
+This will also help to soften the fruit more.
 The topping will be golden brown when the fruit crisp is done.